Marry Me Peach Cobbler: Old Fashioned Peach Cobbler From Scratch

 • Serve warm with vanilla ice cream or a dollop of whipped cream.

-• Add a drizzle of caramel sauce for an extra-indulgent touch.
+• Add a drizzle of caramel sauce for an indulgent touch.

-• Enjoy it for breakfast the next day with a cup of coffee—trust us!
+• Enjoy it for breakfast the next day with a cup of coffee — trust me!

 This homemade peach cobbler is a sweet, simple pleasure that brings comfort with every bite.
-With juicy peaches and a golden, buttery crust, it’s the kind of dessert that makes memories.
-Whether you’re baking it for guests, family, or just yourself, this recipe is sure to become a seasonal favorite.
-Don’t forget to bookmark it—and watch the video for that extra confidence in the kitchen.
+Whether you’re baking it for guests, family, or just yourself, this recipe is sure to become a favorite.
+Don’t forget to bookmark it and watch the video for that extra confidence in the kitchen.
 Happy baking!

 FAQ